 Riding in remote areas on loose surfaces is a heap of fun, but like most outdoor activities it comes with some risks.
 Things to consider before you enjoy a Gravelmob guided tour or ride:

-- If you book a Gravelmob guide you acknowledge and accept that you are still riding totally at your own risk.
-The guide is there to help you navigate and stay safe, but your riding ability, line choices, fitness, endurance and conduct are fully outside of the guide’s control.
+- If you book a Gravelmob guide you acknowledge and accept that you still ride at your own risk and remain 100% responsible for your own safety.
+The guide is there to help you navigate and stay safe, but your personal riding ability, line choices, fitness, endurance and conduct are completely outside of the guide’s control.

 - Gravelmob strongly recommends that you have your own personal accident and liability insurance whenever you hop on your bike.
 There are various insurance providers available, Cycling Australia is the obvious one.

 - Some of these routes pass through remote areas where mobile phone reception is not reliable for making calls or locating yourself via your phone’s GPS.
 Even though you’re with a guide, we recommend you arrange a backup communication plan, bring a dedicated GPS unit (so you can get yourself back to the pub), and pack a Personal Locator Beacon in case of a true emergency.